 A header file 'mpf2mpfr.h' is included in the distribution of MPFR for compatibility with the GNU MP class MPF.
-By inserting the following two lines after the #include <gmp.h> line, zero iff the flag is set.
+By inserting the following two lines after the #include <gmp.h> line, any program written for MPF can be compiled directly with MPFR without any changes (except the gmp_printf functions will not work for arguments of type mpfr_t).
+All operations are then performed with the default MPFR rounding mode, which can be reset with mpfr_set_default_rounding_mode.